Polyurethane Radioactive Bio Hazard Bags, Waste Transport Products

 Outline Description

-The waste bag system is a polyurethane bag that has a built-in HEPA filter.
+The waste bag system is a polyurethane bags that have built-in HEPA filters.
 This allows air to be driven out of our polyurethane bags after they have been welded without releasing radioactive contamination.
 It is claimed that this reduces waste volume by up to 50%.

 Prospective Benefits